Race in Singapore: Language policies

-The four official languages (English, Mandarin, Malay, Tamil) are recognised in Article 153 the Singapore Constitution.
+The four official languages (English, Mandarin, Malay, Tamil) are recognised in Article 153 of the Singapore Constitution.
 English is the language of administration, and is also seen as a common language for the different races to communicate with one another.
 Mandarin, Malay and Tamil were designated as the ‘Mother Tongues’ of the three respective ethnic groups.
 The then-Prime Minister Lee Kuan Yew, in particular, believed that learning one's Mother Tongue helped maintain one's understanding of cultural values.

 A bilingual education policy was also introduced, mandating that students learn English as their first language and their respective Mother Tongues (determined by their officially registered race).
 Today, all students are expected to learn an official Mother Tongue Language.
 However, Singaporeans who have lived abroad for extended periods, as well as international students, may be granted exemptions from the Mother Tongue language requirement on a case-by-case basis.